 Or do you worry that sleep training might harm your baby?

-Sleep training using the chair method involves parents “camping out” in their little one’s bedroom.
-Rather than leaving baby’s bedroom, parents sit in a chair quietly while their baby learns a new way of falling asleep.
+Sleep training using the chair method involves parents “camping out” in their baby’s bedroom.
+Rather than leaving the bedroom, parents sit in a chair quietly while their baby learns a new way of falling asleep.

-Parents love this method because they get to stay with their baby or toddler during sleep training.
-Listening to your little one cry and not being able to soothe them can be upsetting, so this method isn’t for everyone.
+Many parents love chair method sleep training because they get to stay with their baby or toddler as they teach a new sleep routine.
+Listening to your baby cry and not being able to soothe them can be upsetting, though, so this method isn’t for everyone.

-Some babies need a few nights to warm up to this method with hands-on help.
+Some babies need a few nights to warm up to chair method sleep training, they need some hands-on help to get the process started.
 This is something I help parents with in my sleep training program, 21 Days to Peace & Quiet.

-I’ve found that this method is not suited well to toddlers or high energy babies.
-Too much hands-on help excites them, and they think it’s a game.
+I’ve found that the pick up put down method is not suited well to toddlers or high energy babies.
+Too much hands-on help excites them and they think it’s a game.
 Or they get very frustrated not being helped to sleep in their usual way.

-Pick up / put down is great for babies younger than 9 months or very sensitive / affectionate babies.
+The pick up put down method of sleep training is great for babies younger than 9 months or sensitive and affectionate babies.

 Gentle sleep training